On Business and Rest: Rethinking Work Through the Body

 I had to accept that my days would look different from the ones I once imagined.
 Managing my health takes time.
 Rest is not optional.
 Focus arrives in intervals rather than long, uninterrupted stretches.

 And yet, I run a business.
 I work with clients.
-I create and contribute.
-Entrepreneurship became the structure that made this possible, not in spite of my body, but in relationship with it.
+Entrepreneurship made this possible, not in spite of my body, but in relationship with it.
 It allowed me to build a way of working that could flex and adapt, rather than asking me to constantly override my limits.

 This is why small business matters to me, and why I see it as something larger than personal ambition.
 At its best, it offers a way of designing work that can respond to the realities of human bodies, rather than demanding they conform to an abstract ideal.